zjlukan/Facial-Tracking-and-Emotion-Recognition-Using-Neural-Networks/README.md

 * Device-agnostic code (utilizes Cuda if available)

 **Parameter optimization:**
-* Uses Bayesian optimization to automatically search for the optimal parameters (learning rate, dropout rate, etc) for the model evaluating it a minimal amount of times
+* Uses Ax to implement Bayesian optimization
+* Automatically searches for the optimal parameters (learning rate, dropout rate, etc) for the model evaluating it a minimal amount of times
 * Saves the state of the experiment every trial to a .json file, which can be loaded into optimize_params.py for continued searching
 * Uses the mean test loss over the last 5 trials as evaluation metric
 * Utilizes trial-level early stopping to terminate the training of unpromising models
-* It is recommended to use a smaller dataset for parameter search in order to save time before applying these parameters to the final model trained on the full dataset

 # Prerequisites
 Python: 3.6+